Areas 1M & 1N. The tree at the left is the champion London Plane for Cornwall, measured in 2004 at 34m. It’ll have grown a good bit since then.

 Notes on 1M.

-‘Angela Cocchi’ (1M-001) appears to be wrongly named, being described as formal double to rose form, white with red spots and stripes.
+(1M-001) was labelled ‘Angela Cocchi’, which appears to be wrong, that variety being described as formal double to rose form, white with red spots and stripes.
+Plant of same variety at 5A-004 may be correct, but partly reverted.

 ‘Flowerwood’ (1M-018 & 1M-019) is a fimbriated form of ‘Julia Drayton’.
 There have been suggestions of a serrate edge to the petals on some blooms in some years, so the plant is probably correctly named but not very different from its parent.
 This year (2017) there is no trace of fimbriation on either plant so they seem to have reverted to ‘Julia Drayton’.
 The picture on the ACS website lacks any fimbriation and the one in Macoboy is rose form, not formal double, and lacks fimbriation.